 Contributions: Determined by state statute or by election of the members, contributions are set at a level that enables all benefits to be fully funded at the retirement date of all members.
-Employees and employers are contributing at a rate of 10% and 8%, respectively of base salary for a total contribution rate of 18% through 2018.
+Effective January 1, 2021, the FPPA Board of Directors, upon approval through an election by both the employers and members, may increase contribution rates for employers and members equally.
+Employers and employees are contributing at a rate of 8% and 10.5%. respectively, of base salary for a total contribution rate of 18.5% through 2019.
 In 2014, the members elected to increase the member contribution rate 0.5% annually from 2015 through 2022 to a total of 12% of base salary.
 Employer contributions will remain at 8% resulting in a combined contribution rate of 20% in 2022.
 Contributions from members and employers of plans re-entering the system are established by resolution and approved by the FPPA Board of Directors.
-The re-entry group has a combined contribution rate of 22% of base salary through 2018.
+The re-entry group has a combined contribution rate of 22.5% and 23% of base salary through 2019 and 2020, respectively.
 It is a local decision on who pays the additional 4% contribution.
-Per the member election of 2014, the re-entry group will also have their required member contribution rate increase 0.5% annually beginning in 2015 through 2022 for a total combined member and employer contribution rate of 24%.
+Per the 2014 member election, the reentry group will also have their required member contribution rate increase 0.5% annually beginning in 2015 through 2022 for a total combined member and employer contribution rate of 24%.
+Effective January 1, 2021, reentry departments may submit a resolution to the FPPA Board of Directors to reduce the additional 4% contribution, to reflect the actual cost of reentry by department, to the plan for reentry contributions.
+Each reentry department is responsible to remit contributions to the plan in accordance with their most recent FPPA Board of Directors approved resolution

-Benefits: On May 23, 1983, the Colorado Revised Statutes were amended to allow the Trustees of the Plan to change the retirement age on an annual basis, depending upon the results of the actuarial valuation and other circumstances.
+Benefits: On May 23, 1983, the Colorado Revised Statutes were amended to allow the Trustees of the SWDB to change the retirement age on an annual basis, depending upon the results of the actuarial valuation and other circumstances.
 The amended statutes state that retirement age should not be less than age 55 or more than age 60.
 The Trustees subsequently elected to amend the retirement provisions, effective July 1, 1983, such that any member with at least 25 years of service may retire at any time after age 55 and shall be eligible for a normal retirement pension.
+Effective January 1, 2021, a member may also qualify for a normal retirement pension if the member's combined years of service and age equals at least 80, with a minimum age of 50, known as the Rule of 80.

-The annual normal retirement benefit is 2 percent of the average of the member's highest three years' base salary for each year of credited service up to ten years, plus 2.5 percent for each year of service thereafter.
-Benefits paid to retired members are evaluated and may be re-determined every October 1.
-The amount of any increase is based on the Board's discretion and can range from 0 to the higher of 3 percent or the Consumer Price Index.
+The annual normal retirement benefit is 2% of the average of the member's highest three years' base salary for each year of credited service up to ten years, plus 2.5% for each year of service thereafter.
+Benefits paid to retired members are evaluated annually and may be re-determined every October 1.
+The amount of any increase is based on the Board's discretion and can range from 0% to the higher of 3% or the Consumer Price Index for Urban Wage Earners and Clerical Workers ("CPI-W").